thejoshcrawford/pipl-assignment/README.md

 - PUT and DELETE is disabled on polls to prevent other individuals from changing a poll (no authentication)

 ## Future Improvements or Considerations
+- Five votes are allowed for testing purposes
+- Errors are not shown when a user tries to multi-vote this is to limit feedback for users trying to hack the page
 - Change table names and urls to be plural instead of singular (polls vs poll)
-- Add authentication
 - Determine the best practice for making the Vue router work with the Django router
 - Form validation should be added (limit poll creation if less than two options, show errors, disable button if not validated, etc)
 - Use complete ES2015 and create a build step for backwards compatibility
 - Separate Vue code and templates
 - Create proper Vue components and data store
-- Disable debug mode
-- Errors are not shown when a user tries to multi-vote this is to limit feedback for users trying to hack the page
 - Sort poll after voting
-- Five votes are allowed for testing purposes
-- There is a bug where the poll options get saved in a different order than they were entered because of a timing issue.
+- Fix bug where the poll options get saved in a different order than they were entered because of a timing issue.
 Fix this by bulk saving options with one request or adding an order property to the model and sorting by order.
+- Add authentication
 - Add navigation
 - Add more option types
+- Disable debug mode